jdc8/llvmtcl/README.md

 USING llvmtcl
 =============

-* to load the extension into a Tcl interpreter:
+* To load the extension into a Tcl interpreter:

         package require llvmtcl